-powerPoint or simple presentation, my class books. villing to d.
-Pupils ICT-based packages for problem-solving and safety issues.
-Ind wrong Out and about in the community.
+PowerPoint or simple presentation, my class books.
+ICT-based packages for problem-solving and safety issues.
+Out and about in the community.
 Role-play, drama to create opportunities to rehearse how to make others feel better, calming strategies.
-Role-play, drama to create opportunities to rehearse how to make others feel better, calming strategies.
+Social stories.
 Pupil participation in designing awards.
-Scores on the Doors' - how well did I do? tures to pils can The majority of the Experiences/Activities and Suggested Resources outlined above are appropriate from P4 to P8, with differentiation by method of input and outcome.
+'Scores on the Doors' - how well did I do?
+The majority of the Experiences/Activities and Suggested Resources outlined above are appropriate from P4 to P8, with differentiation by method of input and outcome.
 Feeling good about myself Pupils recognise something they are good at.
 Pupils are willing to try something new.
 Being assertive/proud.
 Pupils are given opportunities to identify right and wrong actions in given situations.
 Worried/anxious feelings Pupils respect others' feelings and initiate some supportive action when others are upset or anxious.
 Relaxation Pupils take some responsibility for using personalised relaxation techniques.
 Healthy living Pupils can sequence pictures to illustrate changes from young to old.
 Pupils can give a reason for a healthy choice.
-Key concepts and questions outlined above are appropriate from P4-8, with differentiation by method of input and outcome P8 - Pupils join in a range of activities in one-to-one situations and in small or large groups.
+Fe so arritri Key concepts and questions from P4-8, with differentiation by method of input and outcome gi P8 - Pupils join in a range of activities in one-to-one situations and in small or large groups.
 They choose, initiate and follow through new tasks and self-selected activities.
 They understand the need for rules in games and show awareness of how to join in with different situations.
-They understand agreed codes of behaviour which help groups of people work together and they support each other in behaving appropriately.
-They show a basic They can seek help when constructions.
-They can seek help when needed.
+They understand agreed codes of behaviour which help groups of people work together and they supportiately.
+They show a basic understanding of what is right and wrong in familiar situations.
 They are often sensitive to the needs and feelings of others and show respect for themselves and others.
-They treat living things and their environment with care and concern.
+They treat living things and their anvironment with care and their anvironment with care and their anvironment with c

-Being Me in My World Well done!
-Please feel proud that you have learnt to:
+Image: State of the A.

 I am especially pleased that you:

 I am proud that I can:

-Signed: Date:
+Signed: